 This report presents the results of an impact assessment of a Horticulture Innovation Australia (Hort Innovation) investment in NY15001: Evaluation of Nursery Tree Stock Balance Parameters.
-The project was funded by Hort Innovation over the period from July 2017 to June 2018.
+The project was completed over the period from July 2017 to June 2018.

 Methodology